orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- ; So similarly, it's infinity groupoids which break the recursion of the stack.
 So the `.is_orbit`s.
 	- Usual superposition is where every entry of an arbitrarty direction only references itself on the `.self`.
 Hence a tensored variant like this in linear time, if you can traverse that in one step.
 	- At every branch cotains the one added thing necessary for spliting the vranch for conservation, but that destroys the embedding if that wnats to be prrserved, ?
+	- DIfference between a bit and a qubit is that in the case of a qubit we assume differentiability between.
+But for a bit also we assume modularity of the two options.
+Or different boundaries, What about on the frame/middle, what about ...

 Tripple superposition, two continuated (two perm), binary superposition